ajlukasiewicz/OCH_git_workshop/README.md

 ## Why use git?

-There are tons of reasons why someone would use git, from [hosting a website] (https://github.com/wilkelab/wilkelab.github.io) to [publishing a package] (https://github.com/rachaelcox/diffprot) to [ensuring reproducibility] (https://github.com/marcottelab/CoEVxIMP) of published results
+There are tons of reasons why someone would use git, from [hosting a website](https://github.com/wilkelab/wilkelab.github.io) to [publishing a package](https://github.com/rachaelcox/diffprot) to [ensuring reproducibility](https://github.com/marcottelab/CoEVxIMP) of published results

+One of the main advantages to using git while developing your code is for **version control** Git offers a